Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 ![Action Manager Panel](https://github.com/Regression-Games/RegressionDocs/blob/9bba4d4faa06e47c529506c68da3a3b60d33d8d2/docs/generic-bots/img/action-manager-panel-final.png)

 The result of the analysis produces a set of actions, each of which are associated with a component type.
 At this point the user can further configure the actions through the UI, for example disabling undesirable actions such as Pause/Quit buttons.
 The action analysis outcome is saved as a JSON resource in the game at `Assets/Resources/RGActionAnalysisResult.txt`, and the user's configuration is saved to `Assets/Resources/RGActionManagerSettings.txt`.
 Both of these can be commited to the game's repository and re-used by other developers/testers of the game.
-Both of these can be commited to the game's repository and re-used by other developers/testers of the game.

 During gameplay, when the bot requests the set of valid actions, an _instance_ of each action will be created for each active component in the scene that the action is associated with.
 This means that if the component is not present, the action will be considered invalid.